 “No matter who you are or what your family portrait looks like, establishing an estate plan is your best bet to ensure your loved ones are taken care of in your absence,” says Kevin Ruth, head of wealth planning and personal trust at Fidelity Investments.
 “While it is human nature to avoid thinking about one’s own mortality, leaving the next generation in good hands with the information they need to be successful can help build a stronger family foundation.”

 Fidelity says it’s best to start out with outlining your estate plan exactly the way you want to.

 How large is your estate?
 What’s your family situation like?
-Children, step-children, grandchildren, and other relatives may be considered when making a plan.
+Children, step-children, grandchildren, and other relatives may be considered when planning.

 Estate planning tips

 Estate planning attorneys can help you create a plan that is right for you.
 It’ll cost you, but making sure you’re doing everything legally and correctly is worth it.
 You don’t want your death to create any drama.